Larkenx/Rotten-Soup/README.md

 - Abilites, ranged combat, and magic combat
 - Noise for dungeon generation
 - Unique random generation for different sections
-- Graphical tiles vs ASCII
 - Shop with items
 - Friendly NPC's
+- Ability to swap between ASCII and Graphical tiles
 - More enemy types with stronger AI and unique abilities

 # Contact / Feedback